robinsingh-rs/SteelEye_API_Developer_technical_test/README.md

 Endpoint:
 1: /trades/: This endpoint accepts optional query parameters to filter trades based on specific criteria.
-The supported query parameters include:
+The supported query parameters include:\n
-    * assetClass: Filters trades by the asset class of the trade.
+    * assetClass: Filters trades by the asset class of the trade.\n
-    * minPrice: Filters trades by the minimum value for the trade price.
+    * minPrice: Filters trades by the minimum value for the trade price.\n
     * maxPrice: Filters trades by the maximum value for the trade price.
     * start: Filters trades by the minimum trade date in format(DD-MM-YYYY).
     * end: Filters trades by the maximum trade date in format (DD-MM-YYYY)..